horenbergerb/horenbergerb.github.io/_posts/2025-05-12-nobody-reads-my-stuff.md

 I don't have any prescriptive claims to derive from this article.
 I already had a loose strategy, and I'm continuing to adhere to it.
 I'll keep writing about interesting shit, some of which involves mathematics.
 I'll keep the articles brief and think about keeping readers engaged.
 I'll dip into other kinds of media like web apps.
 I will look for other people like me publishing content on the web.

 I don't expect things to get better.
 I'm learning to make peace with it.
 I do wish I understood why it's not working.
 Does my shit just suck?
 Does nobody care about this stuff?
 Is it the search providers?
-Is it a weird institutional thing involving academia?
+Is it some kind of institutional problem?
 Am I not advertising enough?
 Where are the other blogs like mine?

-Anyways, I am proud of the things I've written, even if they are inaccurate and messy, and no one reads them.
+Anyways, I am proud of the things I've written, even if they are inaccurate and messy, and even if no one reads them.
 I try to convince myself that the personal narrative of developing my own unique understanding has inherent value.
 Nobody thinks about exactly what I'm thinking about.
 That's cool, and I should be proud of it.
 At the end of the line, I will be someone that no one else is.

 Maybe it's a mistake to conflate one's need for intellectual development with one's need for community.
 When you decouple the two, they are each available in surplus.
 I dunno.
 At least I have a beautiful wife.
 Thanks for reading.